 Finding a mate, having sex, being part of a group, and your status within the group are some of the big ones from an evolutionary perspective.
 In today’s world, money is also an important reward.

-Imagine you notice an attractive member of the opposite sex enter the bar, and you get excited.
+Imagine you notice an attractive member of the opposite sex enter the bar and you get excited.
 As she laughs at your jokes, you feel the anticipation building.
 Finally, you get her number and are ecstatic about your eventful night out.

 The reactivity of your reward system determines how strongly you would feel the excitement, anticipation, and ecstasy in this example.

-If extraverts have a highly-reactive reward system, it would explain 2 things.
+If extraverts have a highly-reactive reward system, it would explain two things.
 First, it would explain why they experience more positive emotions in day to day living.
 Second, it would explain why they are more interested in seeking out new friends, sex, travel, and competition: they are promised intense emotional pay-offs by their brains.
 They engage in these facets more than introverts do because they get more of a kick out these facets than introverts do.
 To put it in yet another way, extroverts seek out objective rewards in the real world to obtain rich subjective rewards inside their heads.

 If introverts have a less-reactive reward system, it would explain why introverts seem aloof.
 The absence of positive emotions would make them emotionally flat and indifferent to the energetic adventures that society offers.